 Section 2.
 President.
 The President shall serve as official spokesperson of the Organization and represent the Organization before the public, present policy resolutions on behalf of the Organization to the American Sociological Association (“ASA”) and other organizations or associations, chair the Winter and Summer meetings of the Members and all meetings of the Council, prepare reports on progress toward meeting organizational goals for all Council and Membership meetings, with the advice and consent of Council establish Ad Hoc Committees to accomplish particular organizational tasks, serve as a member of the Operating Budget Management Committee, and provide leadership and general supervision of the organization on behalf of the Council.
+In making appointments, the President should make every effort to make such appointments broadly representative of the membership.
 The President also directly supervises the Executive Officer and is the Council’s direct liaison with the Executive Officer.

 Section 3.
 President-Elect.
 The President-Elect shall work with the Executive Officer on the planning for the Winter Meeting to be held in the following year, including appointing and leading the Program and/or Local Arrangements Committees, if created by the President, and planning the plenary sessions.
 The Program and/or Local Arrangements Committees, if any, for the Winter Meetings will include representatives of the Sister to Sister Committee and the International Committee.
+In making appointments, the President-Elect should make every effort to make such appointments broadly representative of the membership.
 The President-Elect will also prepare to assume the Presidency at the conclusion of the term of office and perform such other duties as may be determined by the Council.
 The President-Elect shall serve as a member of the Operating Budget Management Committee.
 The President-Elect shall automatically fill a vacancy in the office of President.

 Section 4.
 Past President.
 The Past President will chair the Nominations Committee and the Personnel Committee.
 The Past President may also perform such other duties as may be determined by the Council.

 Section 5.
 Vice President.
-The Vice President shall chair the Membership Committee and Committee on National and Local Collaborations, survey candidates for ASA office on memberships in women’s organizations and feminist commitments, and perform other duties as may be determined by the Council.
+The Vice President shall chair the Membership Committee and the Committee on Committees and perform other duties as may be determined by the Council.

 Section 6.
 Secretary.
-The Secretary shall record, report and distribute minutes of the Council and general Membership meetings, providing these in a timely fashion to the Executive Officer who will post them on the Organization’s website; be responsible for the collection, safekeeping and distribution of the Organization’s documents, reports and correspondence; collaborate with the other officers in drawing up agendas for Council and membership meetings; serve on the Membership Committees, and perform such other duties as may be determined by the Council.
+The Secretary shall record, report and distribute minutes of the Council and general Membership meetings, providing these in a timely fashion to the Executive Officer who will post them on the Organization’s website; be responsible for the collection, safekeeping and distribution of the Organization’s documents, reports and correspondence; collaborate with the other officers in drawing up agendas for Council and membership meetings; serve on International Committee, and perform such other duties as may be determined by the Council.

 Section 7.
 Treasurer.
 The Treasurer, with the assistance of the Executive Officer, prepares the budget, oversees long and short-term investments, and provides general oversight to the financial operations of the Organization.
 The Treasurer shall serve as chair of the Operating Budget Management Committee and as a member (non-voting) of the Publications Committee; cooperate with the Executive Officer in overseeing the Organization’s budget, income and expenses and annual reviews; report in writing annually to the Winter and Summer Meetings on the financial status of the organization; meet on-site annually at the Executive Office with the Executive Officer and staff; report annually in executive session to Council on the performance of the Executive Office, and perform such other duties as may be determined by the Council.
 The Treasurer serves on the Personnel Committee.

 Section 8.
 Treasurer-Elect.
-The Treasurer-Elect assists the Treasurer in all activities pertaining to that office, prepares to assume the responsibilities of that office in succession, serves on the Operating Budget Management Committee and performs such other duties as may be determined by the Council and serves as a non-voting member of the Operating Budget Management committee.
+The Treasurer-Elect assists the Treasurer in all activities pertaining to that office, prepares to assume the responsibilities of that office in succession, serves on the Operating Budget Management Committee and performs such other duties as may be determined by the Council.
 The Treasurer-Elect serves on the Personnel Committee.

 Section 9.
 Past Treasurer.
 The Past Treasurer shall assist the Treasurer in preparation of the budget and in oversight of organizational investments, shall serve on the Investment Committee, and shall perform such other duties as may be determined by the Council.

 Section 10.
 Student Representative.
-The Student Representative shall represent the interests of undergraduate and graduate student members of the Organization on the Council, shall chair the Student Caucus, and shall serve on the Membership Committee.
+Student Representative and Student Representative-Elect.
+The Student Representative and Student Representative-Elect shall represent the interests of undergraduate and graduate student members of the Organization on the Council, shall co-chair the Student Caucus, and shall serve on the Membership Committee.

 Section 12.
 Executive Officer.
 The Executive Officer shall have the general powers and duties usually vested in the office of chief executive and administrative officer of a nonprofit corporation subject to any restrictions set forth in these Bylaws.
 The Executive Officer oversees the ongoing operations of the Organization, works with leadership to provide administrative support, and serves as a liaison with other professional organizations.
 The Executive Officer shall sign and oversee contracts, with Council approval, with the following exceptions: the Executive Officer’s own contract which is signed by the President and Treasurer, and hotel, conference, and related vendor contracts which are signed by the President-Elect and the Executive Officer.
 The Executive Officer shall disperse funds within the budget approved by the Council and in a manner consistent with the purposes of the Organization.
 The Executive Officer shall supervise, direct, and evaluate the ongoing work of paid staff and consultants within guidelines established by the Council.
 The Executive Officer is responsible for collecting dues and maintaining Membership records and financial accounts.
 The Executive Officer works with attorneys, accountants, and other professional services; provided that contracts with such professionals shall be co-signed by the President and Executive Officer and reviewed by the Treasurer before execution.
 The Executive Officer shall work with the Newsletter Editor on the production of the quarterly newsletter.
 The Executive Officer shall report on the status and functioning of the Organization at each General Meeting.
 The Executive Officer serves ex officio on the Council, the Operating Budget Management Committee, the Investment Committee, and the Publications Committee without vote and not to be counted towards quorum.